bifidokk/symfony-asynchronous-workflows/README.md

 Every transition contains only business logic and doesn't depend on the workflow implementation.
 It uses only two entities: `WorkflowEnvelope` and `WorkflowStampInterface` to use data from previous transitions and pass its own result to the next steps.

-As example, an "Order" workflow is created:
+As an example, an "Order" workflow is created.
+The example demonstrates how it's possible to retry the flow after failure:

 ```php
 src/Service/Order/OrderService.php